TheoBessel/ARM_Stacktrace/README.md

 ## Motivation

-The FDIR system is crucial for the ARM Cortex-M7 microcontroller that powers the TOLOSAT software.
+The FDIR system is crucial for the Cortex-M7 microcontroller that powers the TOLOSAT software.
 To effectively detect and isolate faults, we needed a way to trace the call stack, which is commonly known as a stacktrace mechanism.

-## Challenges on ARM Cortex-M7
+## Challenges on ARMv7-M

-Unlike x86 architectures, implementing stack tracing on an ARM Cortex-M7 microcontroller presents unique challenges:
+Unlike x86 architectures, implementing stack tracing on an ARMv7-M microcontroller presents specific challenges:
-- **Variable-sized Stack Frames**: The ARM Cortex-M7 uses stack frames with variable sizes to optimize memory, meaning the stack pointer (SP) and frame pointer (FP) are not always aligned to predictable addresses.
+- **Variable-sized Stack Frames**: The ARMv7-M architecture uses stack frames with variable sizes to optimize memory, meaning the stack pointer (SP) and frame pointer (FP) are not always aligned to predictable addresses.
 - **Unusable Frame Pointer (FP)**: Initial attempts to use the frame pointer failed, as the address alignment was unreliable.

 ## Stack Unwinding with ARM EHABI